RuminantFarmSystems/RuFaS/SC_redesign/docs_SC/Admin/finish_line_doc.md

 #### Water
 Biophysical processes that involve the movement of water are often complex and intertwined with Crop and Soil processes, so there is a need to make sure all these processes are coordinated between Crop and Soil objects.
-- [ ] Create a method that can be run on a daily basis which handle all water operations at the field level.
+- [ ] Create a method that can be run on a daily basis which handles all water operations at the field level.

 #### Growth/Non-water Component Processes
 - [ ] Create a method that can be run on a daily basis that will run all daily crop growth and soil update operations.